Lights Out (Brooklyn Nine-Nine): Plot

-Amy (Melissa Fumero) prepares to take a 3-month maternity leave when the Brooklyn borough suffers a blackout, causing chaos in the streets.
+Amy (Melissa Fumero) prepares to take a three-month maternity leave when the Brooklyn borough suffers a blackout, causing chaos in the streets.
 Holt (Andre Braugher) and Terry (Terry Crews) end up trapped in the elevator, which prevents them from initiating the blackout protocol so Amy has to do it in their place.

 Jake (Andy Samberg) and Boyle (Joe Lo Truglio) have to patrol the streets and catch a criminal.
 During this, Amy's water breaks and Rosa (Stephanie Beatriz) calls Jake to inform him, although he and Boyle are stuck in traffic and also have to constantly defend civilians and take perps to the precinct.
-They decide to drop the car and go on a street trolley.
+They decide to drop the car off and go on a street trolley.
 They find that one of the criminals they are taking is responsible for the blackout, as a crew intends to rob all of the area's banks.
 They manage to catch the criminals and restore power to the borough.
+During this, Rosa pushes aside her discomfort with childbirth to help Amy, and Terry teaches Holt hip-hop dance moves to distract him from being trapped in the elevator.

 Amy starts to go into labor in the break room as there is not enough time to reach the hospital.
-Hitchcock (Dirk Blocker) and Scully (Joel McKinnon Miller) then let Amy use their bed that they used in another room to give birth.
-Jake and Boyle realize they won't reach the precinct in time with the trolley so Boyle reluctantly calls Lieutenant Peanut Butter, a horse, to help Jake reach the precinct.
-Jake arrives in time for the birth and with Rosa's and a firefighter's help, his child is born.
-At the hospital, the squad meets Amy and Jake’s son, McClane "Mac" Peralta-Santiago.
+Hitchcock (Dirk Blocker) and Scully (Joel McKinnon Miller) then let Amy use their bed that they used in another room to give birth while Holt and Terry show Amy their dance routine to keep her distracted during the delivery.
+Jake and Boyle realize they won't reach the precinct in time with the trolley so Boyle reluctantly calls Lieutenant Peanut Butter, the horse who upstaged him during his Medal of Valor ceremony, to help Jake reach the precinct.
+Jake arrives in time and with Rosa's and a firefighter's help, Jake and Amy's child is born.
+At the hospital, the squad meets Amy and Jake's son, McClane "Mac" Peralta-Santiago before checking out Holt and Terry's dance that Rosa recorded on her phone.

 Reception

 Viewers

-According to Nielsen Media Research, the episode was seen by an estimated 2.24 million household viewers and gained a 0.6 ratings share among adults aged 18–49.
+According to Nielsen Media Research, the episode was seen by an estimated 2.24 million household viewers and gained a 0.6 rating share among adults aged 18–49.
 This means that 0.6 percent of all households with televisions watched the episode.
-This was a 9% increase over the previous episode, which was watched by 2.05 million viewers and a 0.6 ratings share.
-With these ratings, Brooklyn Nine-Nine was the third highest rated show on NBC for the night behind Superstore and Law & Order: Special Victims Unit, sixth on its timeslot and eighth for the night, behind Broke, a Young Sheldon rerun, Superstore, Law & Order: Special Victims Unit, Last Man Standing, Man with a Plan, and the 2020 NFL Draft.
+This was a 9% increase over the previous episode, which was watched by 2.05 million viewers and had a 0.6 ratings share.
+With these ratings, Brooklyn Nine-Nine was the third highest rated show on NBC for the night behind Superstore and Law & Order: Special Victims Unit, sixth on its timeslot and eighth for the night, behind Broke, a Young Sheldon rerun, Superstore, Law & Order: Special Victims Unit, Last Man Standing, Man with a Plan, and the 2020 NFL draft.